czech-it-net/exitrock.cz/README.md

 2. Domain and subdomains have DNS in Route53 hosted zone and AWS issued auto-renewed TLS certificates
 3. Cloudfront distribution is providing cache and TLS termination
 4. Subdomains are directed to src subdirectories via CloudFront viewer-request function

+### CI Event calendar updates from google
+* CALENDAR_URL secret contains google calendar to take events from
+* update-calendar workflow will update index.html with current events